-Some have questioned the Zodiac Killer's inability to name Blue Rock Springs during the first phone call, as an indication of his lack of knowledge of the area, yet his directional sense in the first three letters he mailed to the newspapers and the directions he issued in the Blue Rock Springs phone call, were in essence correct.
+Some have questioned the Zodiac Killer's inability to name Blue Rock Springs during the first phone call as an indication of his lack of knowledge of the area, yet his directional sense in the first three letters he mailed to the newspapers and the directions he issued in the Blue Rock Springs phone call, were in essence correct.
 The caller after BRS spoke the following words in a monotone, rehearsed fashion, "I wish to report a double murder.
-If you will go one mile east on Columbus Parkway to a public park, you will find the kids in a brown car.
-They have been shot by a 9 mm Luger.
+If you will go one mile east on Columbus Parkway to the public park, you will find the kids in a brown car.
+They have been shot with a 9 mm Luger.
 I also killed those kids last year....
 Good-bye"

 Many Zodiac enthusiasts and police officials have questioned the directional accuracy of the Zodiac phone call.
-Read or heard without breaks, give the impression that the directions given by Zodiac are incorrect, however despite his distances being off slightly, simply adding a comma or pause, changes the whole meaning of the phone call.
+Read or heard without breaks, give the impression that the directions given by Zodiac are incorrect, however, despite his distances being off slightly, simply adding a comma or pause changes the whole meaning of the phone call.
 Nancy Slover, the police dispatcher, attempted to talk over Zodiac to acquire details and in addition had to recall the phone conversation word for word, in context, at a later time, so we can assume it may not have been the original message verbatim.

 Considering Zodiac's compass accuracy at Lake Herman Road and Presidio Heights (Bus Bomb letter), it is highly doubtful he was was suggesting Blue Rock Springs Park was east on Columbus Parkway and the likely answer can be found in a misinterpretation and misrepresentation of the phone call under stressful conditions.

 Having prior knowledge of Lake Herman Road and Blue Rock Springs Park as a magnet for courting couples, apparently suggests a connection with the area, and while that may be true, it may be a historical one and not applicable to his current residency.